Pierre-Clément de Laussat: Louisiana

-He was appointed by the soon-to-be Emperor Napoleon Bonaparte to be colonial prefect (or governor) of Louisiana in August 1802 and arrived in the colony on 26 March 1803.
+He was appointed by First Consul Napoleon Bonaparte (soon-to-be emperor) to be colonial prefect (or governor) of Louisiana in August 1802 and arrived in the colony on 26 March 1803.
 In his procolomation introducing himself and his fellow Republican colonial administrators, Laussat described the transfer of Louisiana from France to Spain as "... one of the most shameful epochs of her [France's] glory, under an already weak and corrupt Government, after an ignominious war and following a withering peace."
 He praised Bonaparte's desire to regain Louisiana and to see the colony thrive.
 Laussat also provided an outline for how the colony would be governed with a captain general overseeing internal and external defense of the colony; a colonial prefect overseeing administration and finances; and a commissary of justice overseeing civil and criminal tribunals.
 Two weeks later, Bonaparte made his decision to sell Louisiana to the United States.

 Laussat was initially only to be the interim head of Louisiana until arrival of the Governor General Jean-Baptiste Bernadotte appointed by Bonaparte.
 However, when Bonaparte rejected Bernadotte's request for additional settlers and support for the posting, Bernadotte declined the governorship.
 Sailing from Île d'Aix, France, on the Surveillant in January 1803, Laussat and his family arrived in New Orleans on 26 March 1803.
 Under an agreement with Spain, Louisiana would not be formally handed over to France until French soldiers could arrive to manage the security of the territory.
 Despite this, Laussat assumed control of the colonial administration in the name of Bonaparte and the French Republic.

 Laussat envisioned bringing forth a rebirth of a prosperous French La Nouvelle-Orléans.
 He saw in Creole courtesies and effusive welcomes a sense of French pride and identity ready to embrace Bonapartist rule; however, not all Louisianans were eager to see Republican France in control of the city.
 Fearful of anti-clerical sentiments in the French Republic, three-fifths of the Ursaline sisters in New Orleans, along with their mother-superior, decided to abandon the city and head to Havana when the Spanish handed over the city.
 Laussat and other French officials were contemptuous towards the Spanish officials in charge of the territory; he contrasted the "Spanish spirit" as senile, corrupt, racially weak and effeminately degenerate with the "austerity, efficiency, and virility" of Bonapartist republicanism.
 The city's Creole elite were concerned over how the French Republic would approach taxation and slavery, among other issues.